This is the multi-page printable view of this section. Click here to print.

 Prepare the SAP BTP global account and provider subaccount

 CAP-based applications use various SAP BTP services created in a provider subaccount.
-Before deploying the application, create a global account and entitle the required services.
-Then create a provider subaccount where the service instances can be created.
+Before deploying the application, create a global account and entitle the required services, then create a provider subaccount where the service instances can be created.
 See the SAP BTP account administration documentation for details.

 Create service instances and bindings

 Note: If some SAP BTP services are not available on Kubernetes, enable Cloud Foundry for the provider subaccount.
 In such cases, use the cf-service-operator to manage service instances and bindings directly from within the Kubernetes cluster.
-It automatically generates secrets containing service access credentials based on the service bindings.
+It automatically generates Secrets containing service access credentials based on the service bindings.

 SAP Authorization and Trust Management Service